iafisher/blog/hera-py/post.md

 - HERA has commands for initializing the static data segment of the program with values such as string literals.

 A full PDF reference for the HERA language at one point existed on [Haverford's website](https://www.haverford.edu/computer-science/resources/hera) but has evidently gone missing.
-If you would like a copy, you can email me at iafisher@protonmail.com.
+If you would like a copy, you can email me at <a href="mailto:ian@iafisher.com">ian@iafisher.com</a>.

 ## Reducing code duplication with declarative programming